 Financing a German property from abroad — your questions, clearly answered

 Your home, workplace or income is abroad — and the property is in Germany?
 Here you will find precise answers on non-residents, cross-border commuters, foreign currency, creditworthiness and documents.
 Brief, factual, and without interest-rate promises.
 Every individual case is decided by a personal assessment.
+A non resident mortgage works differently here: the bank looks at income and equity, not your postcode.

 German banks often struggle with an overseas link — not because the clients are poor risks, but because of the extra effort, internal policies and uncertainty involved.
 This is exactly where I focus: knowing the banks that handle such cases cleanly.
 The answers below are general information and are no substitute for legal or tax advice.